kahlan/kahlan/docs/allow.md

 }
 ```

-In practice method chaining is more considered as code smells because it tends to violate the Law of Demeter.
-So use it wisely when it makes sense.
+In practice method chaining is considered as code smells because it tends to violate the Law of Demeter.
+So use it wisely.

 Finally, `where()` can be used to specify some arguments requirement for a chain of methods: